xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

 Authority ID identifies the entity that governs a suite of content types, their definitions and implementations. `xmtp.org` is one such organization.
-Authority ID should be unique and be widely recognized as belonging to the entity.
+Authority ID SHOULD be unique and be widely recognized as belonging to the entity.
 DNS domains or ENS names can serve this purpose (e.g. `uniswap.eth`).
 The authority is responsible for providing a definition of the content type and its encoding parameters as well as the associated implementation.

-Content type ID identifies particular type of content that can be handled by a specific implementation of its encoding/decoding rules.
+Type ID identifies particular type of content that can be handled by a specific implementation of its encoding/decoding rules.
 Content type version allows future evolution of the content type definition.

-Content type version is captured in the common major.minor structure intended to convey the associated semantics that versions differing in the minor version only should be backward compatible, i.e. a client supporting an earlier version should be able to adequately present content with later version.
+Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only SHOULD be backward compatible, i.e. a client supporting an earlier version SHOULD be able to adequately present content with later version.
 Content type authority SHOULD manage the evolution of content type in a manner that respects this constraint.

 Due forethought should be given when choosing identifiers as there are no provisions to change them once they have been in use.
 A new identifier introduces a new (assumed unrelated) authority or content type as far as the protocol is concerned.